Beautiful Bay Trail - Bere Point

 Bere Point Regional Park is about 6 km out of Sointula where the ferry arrives.
 You need to pass Solintula and drive a view kilometers on a gravel road.
 It offers 27 campsites with 11 offering a stunning view across Queen Charlotte Strait.
 It is directly located close to the Beautiful Beach which can be hiked via the Beautiful Beach Trail.
 The campsites don't provide power and offer only pit toilets.
 You need to bring adequate drinking water.
 The Campground is serviced during summer only.

-There are several free picnic day use areas at Bere Point for public use if you cannot stay overnight.
+There are several free picnic day use areas at Bere Point for public use if you can't stay overnight.

-If you get hungry, don't miss the Burger Barn at the Marina, Open seasonal from Thursday to Monday.
-They offer fresh local seafood with Burgers with fries and homemade coleslaw.
+- Don't miss the Burger Barn at the Marina, Open seasonal from Thursday to Monday.
+They offer fresh local seafood Burgers with fries and homemade coleslaw.

-The Co-Op store is closed Sundays and Mondays, but you may get what you need at the Co-Op Gas Station which is open every day.
+- The Co-Op store is closed Sundays and Mondays, but you may get what you need at the Co-Op Gas Station which is open daily.